 This sitting cartoon kitty body is basically almost the same as the cartoon kitten.
 The only difference is that this little one is sitting and smiling while the neighbor is talking to a little bee.

-Do you know what is so cool on this simple technique?
+Do you know what is so cool about this simple technique?
 Once you learn how it works, you can use it to draw any picture you want.
 No limits, literally.

 begin to draw anything.
 That is the key!
 You are going to love this.